hannosch/hannosch.github.io/_posts/2013-12-05-mozilla-location-service-what-why-and.md

 response.
 The immediate result were two new restrictions to the services.
 On one hand greater care was taken to filter out constantly moving WiFi access points, as these were likely smart phones and useless for determining a users position.
-On the other hand a "you need to know two" restriction was added.
+On the other hand a `you need to know two` restriction was added.
 The idea here is to only answer service requests, if you can provide information about two nearby WiFi networks.
 The assumption is that you can only reasonably get two matching data points if you are indeed near those WiFi